semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 ![](static/example-3.png)

 ::: tip
-Consider using the [horizontal bar chart](/data-display/bar-horizontal/bar-horizontal), as it makes it easier to fit category names within the columns.
+Consider using the [horizontal bar chart](/data-display/bar-horizontal/bar-horizontal), as it makes it easier to fit category names within the bars.
 :::

 ## Appearance